farmOS/farmOS/docs/hosting/installing.md

   "Geolocate" button on maps) will only work when over a secure connection.
   [Field Kit] requires SSL on your farmOS instance in order to connect to it.
   SSL is also recommended if you are using the Sensor Listener module to keep your sensor's private key a secret.
+These resources may be helpful for configuring SSL:
+    * [Drupal HTTPS Information]
+    * [Reverse Proxy Forum Post] - Includes links to related GitHub issues and examples of how others have configured reverse proxies forcing HTTPS.
+    * [Configuring a Local Https Reverse Proxy] - Documentation on configuring SSL for local development.

 [Drupal distribution]: https://drupal.org/documentation/build/distributions
 [Drupal]: https://drupal.org